1,000+ Opportunities

 sc. gov no later than the application closing date.
 If you have yet to receive a confirmation of receipt of your application within three business days, contact Alexis Spry at 803-683-0236 or Amanda Nadel at 803-683-0235.

-Based on current listing details, eligibility includes: Nonprofit organizations and state agencies in South Carolina with 501(c)(3) or (19) tax-exempt status, operating for at least 5 years, and members of the South Carolina Veteran Coalition.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and state agencies in South Carolina with 501(c)(3) or (19) tax-exempt status, operating for at least 5 years, and members of the South Carolina Veteran Coalition.
+Confirm the full requirements in the official notice before applying.